 Two things patients often want to know are how long I’ve been in practice – easy answer, 12 years – and how I came to be doing this sort of work – not so easy answer, read on…

 I’d love to be able to say that doctors, who had tried everything to help me, were confounded when homeopathy cured me of some horrible ailment.
 I know several people for whom this is true, but that’s not how it was for me.
-Mine was a story of a series of events which gradually worked away at my belief system, quite ordinary and boring, I’m afraid.
+Mine was a story of a series of events which gradually worked away at my belief system.
+Quite ordinary and boring, I’m afraid.

 It began back in the 80's.
 I was persuaded to visit a homeopath during pregnancy.
 Homeopaths were harder to find then, it cost me a lot of money and, to be honest, I was a bit scared of the unknown.
-I was so scared in fact, that I took all of his lovely remedies into the labour room with me and, many long hours later, back out again – unopened!
-But oh, how I had needed them.
+I was so scared in fact, that I took all of his lovely remedies into the labour room with me and, many long hours later, back out again – unopened.
+But oh, how I had needed them!
 It’s easy to look back and regret my fear but that’s just the way it was for me.

-He began regular sessions of both cranial osteopathy and homeopathy.
+I did my research, talked to lots of other mums, and he began regular sessions of both cranial osteopathy and homeopathy.
 Gradually, the migraines became less frequent and when they did come, we managed them with remedies.
 It took a while – a lot of it was due to that labour when I’d been too scared to use remedies.
 (As if anyone needs more Mother’s Guilt!)
 Gradually, they became less frequent and less severe and now, years later, it’s a very long while since I have thought of him as a migraine sufferer.
 I often wonder where those daily medications may have taken him.